aftersound/weave/README.md

 ## About Weave
-Weave is a Java-based, highly extensible, highly metadata-driven service/batch framework built around simple idea {CONTROL, ACTOR, PRODUCT}.
+Weave is a Java-based, highly extensible and declarative service/batch framework.
+It has a component structure built around simple idea [{CONTROL, ACTOR, PRODUCT}](https://aftersound.github.io/weave/control-actor-product-component-structure).
-- CONTROL, controls the behavior of ACTOR
-- ACTOR, acts in according to CONTROL, processes input and produces PRODUCT
-- PRODUCT, produced by ACTOR

 Weave defines a set of core concepts, each consists of 3 sub-concepts, {CONTROL, ACTOR, PRODUCT}.
-Typically, each of these trinities is defined as interface/abstract classes and naturally is an extension point, and better yet all the controls associated these core concepts and their implementations make Weave highly configuration-driven (or metadata driven).
+Typically, each of these trinities is defined as interface/abstract classes and naturally is an extension point, and better yet all the controls associated these core concepts and their implementations make Weave highly declarative (configuration-driven or metadata driven).

-Below lists some of the core concepts.
+Below lists some of them.
 - {Endpoint, DataClientFactory, DataClient}.
 Given an Endpoint, DataClientFactory creates DataClient.
 - {ParamFields, ParameterProcessor, ParamValueHolders}.
 Under instructions of ParamFields, ParameterProcessor processes request and produces ParamValueHolders.
 - {CacheControl, CacheFactory, Cache}.
 Under instructions of CacheControl, CacheFactory creates Cache.